Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/an-http-403-received-because-is-denied-specified-url.md

 _**Topic Last Modified:** 2009-11-17_

 The Microsoft Remote Connectivity Analyzer sends an HTTP request and validates the response it receives to verify connectivity.
-If the entry point to the Exchange Server is an ISA server, and the publishing rules on the ISA server are not configured correctly, then ISA may send an HTTP 403 Forbidden response.
+If the entry point to the Exchange Server is an ISA server, and the publishing rules on the ISA server aren't configured correctly, then ISA can send an HTTP 403 Forbidden response.
 If ISA sends an HTTP 403 response, then the Microsoft Remote Exchange Connectivity tool displays the following message:

 "The server denied the specified Uniform Resource Locator (URL)."

-End users will not be able to successfully connect to Exchange applications and services.
+End users won't be able to successfully connect to Exchange applications and services.

 ## For More Information